Abhinand-p/Project_Medical-INLPT-WS2023/Meetings/minutesOfMeeting.md

 1. Implementing a local lama-2 model for question generations.
 2. Implementing a template to capture questions and answers from ChatGPT to use as an evaluation metric.
 3. Completing the vanilla RAG model before improving any specific tasks.

+## 11 - January - 2024 13:30 First Milestone with the Tutor

+### Import Points discussed:
+1. Opensearch
+2. Spell checker
+3. Synchronization
+4. Unified Database
+5. Evaluation System (100 pairs)

+## 15 - January - 2024 20:00
+1. Switch to move-over to opensearch as a single data source.
+2. New data-set containing abstract along with metadata.
+3. Evaluation techniques.